2022 FIFA World Cup: Draw

+Draw result

+The eight groups were formed randomly, selecting one team from each of the four pots.
+Two teams from the same confederation could not be placed into the same group, with the exception of UEFA teams, where up to two teams could be in the same group.
+The only team whose position in the draw was predetermined was the host Qatar, who were placed into position A1.

 Officiating

 In May 2022, FIFA announced the list of 36 referees, 69 assistant referees, and 24 video assistant referees for the tournament.
 Of the 36 referees, FIFA included two each from Argentina, Brazil, England, and France.

 For the first time women referees officiated games at a major men's tournament.
 France's Stéphanie Frappart, Salima Mukansanga from Rwanda, and Yoshimi Yamashita from Japan became the first female referees to be appointed to a men's World Cup.
 Frappart previously oversaw the 2019 FIFA Women's World Cup Final.
 They were joined by three female assistant referees, Neuza Back, Kathryn Nesbitt, and Karen Díaz Medina.
-Frappart then officially became the first ever female referee to officiate a World Cup match when she worked the Costa Rica vs Germany match in Group E on 1 December.
+Frappart then officially became the first-ever female referee to officiate a World Cup match when she worked the Costa Rica vs Germany match in Group E on 1 December.

 Gambian referee Bakary Gassama and Argentine assistant referee Juan Pablo Belatti were among the officials to serve at their third World Cup.
 Belatti was an assistant referee in the 2018 final.
 Other returning officials included referees César Arturo Ramos of Mexico and Janny Sikazwe of Zambia, and Iranian assistant referee Mohammadreza Mansouri.

 On 15 December 2022, FIFA announced that Polish referee Szymon Marciniak would adjudicate the final.

 Opening ceremony

 The opening ceremony took place on Sunday, 20 November 2022 at the Al Bayt Stadium in Al Khor, prior to the opening match of the tournament between hosts Qatar and Ecuador.
 It included appearances by Morgan Freeman and Ghanim Al-Muftah, along with performances by South Korean singer and BTS member Jungkook and Qatari singer Fahad Al Kubaisi.
 It was the first time that the Qur'an had been recited as part of the opening ceremony.
+During the ceremony, Emir Tamim bin Hamad Al Thani declared the tournament open.